ash-jc-allen/favicon-fetcher/README.md

 The `favicon-kit` driver fetches favicons using the [Favicon Kit](https://faviconkit.com) API.

+The `unavatar` driver fetches favicons using the [Unavatar](https://unavatar.io) API.

 #### How to Choose a Driver

-It's important to remember that the `google-shared-stuff` and `favicon-kit` drivers both interact with third-party APIs to retrieve the favicons.
+It's important to remember that the `google-shared-stuff`, `favicon-kit`, and `unavatar` drivers interact with third-party APIs to retrieve the favicons.
 So, this means that some data will be shared to external services.

 However, the `http` driver does not use any external services and directly queries the website that you are trying to fetch the favicon for.
 Due to the fact that this package is new, it is likely that the `http` driver may not be 100% accurate when trying to fetch favicons from websites.
 So, theoretically, the `http` driver should provide you with better privacy, but may not be as accurate as the other drivers.